BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 68 ---

-L 12/68 EN Official Journal of the European Union 17.1.2015

 3. The surrender strain of an insurance policy referred to in paragraphs (1) and (2) is the difference between the
 following: